How to Origami

 - A dotted line shows a fold that's already been made, but is on the back-side (side away from you) on the paper

-With an idea of these basic folds and common symbols, you can get started on making your very own paper sculptures on the way to learning how to also look at, Collectible Keychains Origami.
+With an idea of these basic folds and common symbols, you can get started on making your very own paper sculptures on the way to learning how to have a look at, Cape Malay recipe for pickled fish Origami.

 << Previous Easy Origami | Back to Origami | Next >> Kids Origami